NullArray/NetSet/README.md

 After cloning the repo navigate to the `NetSet` directory and run the following:
 ```
 chmod +x *.sh
+ ./netset-main.sh --install

-sudo ./netset-main.sh --install
+#sudo ./netset-main.sh --install
 ```
 This will install and configure everything you'll need for NetSet to function properly.

+### Update

+Using `sudo` to start the script will execute every operation within the script as root, this means you won't be prompted for your `sudo` password when an operation requires elevated privileges.
+However all items written by NetSet will consequently be owned by root as well, including backup directories.
+Last but not least; when considering security implications, it is not recommended to run everything with super user privileges.

+Starting the main script with `sudo` will be optional from now on to reflect the above considerations.

 ### Options